-In Minneapolis I am part of the People’s Movement Center.
-Our focus is on the healing in justice and the justice in healing and we center the lives and experience of people of color, indigenous folks, queer and trans people.
-I’m a proud collective owner of the PMC which means I help manage and vision the space, as well as give lots of bodywork sessions there.
+For the last five years, I have been part of the People’s Movement Center.
+Our focus has been on the healing in justice and the justice in healing and we center the lives and experience of people of color, indigenous folks, queer and trans people.
+In 2019, we closed down the PMC space but plan on continuing some of our shared work.

 I am interested in supporting healing practitioners, organizers and cultural workers who want to build skills and practice in working with the impact of trauma in their communities.
 I am especially interested in working with bodyworkers to move from individualized practices to collective practices or kin-based practices.
 I am also deeply committed to supporting Black, indigenous, people of color, trans and nonbinary people interested in these practices.